aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - communications across service boundaries are very slow compared to function calls; latency is acceptable;
 - lower-level services should "**plug in**" to higher-level services;
 - **higher-level** services should **contain no** specific physical **knowledge** (URI, etc) **about** any **lower-level** service;

+#### CONCLUSION

+Most systems, other than monoliths, use **more than one boundary strategy**.
+A system using service boundaries may also have some local process boundaries.
+Indeed, as service is just a facade for a set of interacting local processes.
+A service or a local process will almost certainly be either a monolith composed of source code components or a set of dynamically linked deployment compoents.

+This means that the boundaries in a system will often be **a mixture** of local chatty boundaries and boundaries that work with latency.